Mobile App · Internet of Things · Smart Home

 The Hub will act like a smart WiFi router and operating system for connected IoT devices to offer common services such as:

-access control for family members and guests
+fine-grain access management for family members and guests

 status and automated software updates